-- The Illinois Liquor Control Commission (ILCC) created an FAQ in response to Governor Pritzker’s Executive Order that mandates the closure of on-premise dining in Illinois restaurants.
+- Illinois Liquor Control Commission (ILCC): created an FAQ in response to Governor Pritzker’s Executive Order that mandates the closure of on-premise dining in Illinois restaurants.
 The FAQ will help restaurants with “combined” on and off-premises liquor license holders gain clarification on what is allowed.
 Businesses that are unsure about the classification of their state liquor license should contact the ILCC for additional information.

 - Liquor licenses expire on the last day of each month.
 Due to the hardships on liquor license holders as a result of the COVID-19, all licenses expiring on March 31, 2020, April 30, 2020, and May 31, 2020 are extended until July 31, 2020.
 For more information please go to ILCC Liquor License Extensions.

-- Illinois Restaurant Association resources here.
+- Illinois Restaurant Association: Find COVID-19 resources here.

-- The Small Business Advocacy Council is gathering insight and data to assist with the formation of policy initiatives that can help Chicago businesses weather this storm.
+- Small Business Advocacy Council: Is gathering insight and data to assist with the formation of policy initiatives that can help Chicago businesses weather this storm.
 While it would be helpful for business owners, entrepreneurs and others supported by the small business community to identify themselves on the survey, please feel free to complete the form anonymously.
 You also do not need to complete every inquiry on the survey.
 Please only provide the information you feel comfortable sharing.
 SBAC will immediately pass completed surveys onto the Mayor’s team.
 Survey here.

-- State of Illinois resource page here.
+- State of Illinois: Resource page here.